esravolkan/Rag-Agent-Chatbot/README.md

 All-in-one AI assistant powered by LLMs, RAG pipelines, and agents for PDF Q&A, web search, and content summarisation.
 </h3>

+Sometimes, during my studies and research, I wish I had an assistant to help search through website archives, find information from a vast number of papers, and summarise content. 📚 I built this app to make the research and learning process simpler and smarter.
+While it's still a work in progress, you can check out the code.

-- This demo version of the app allows seamless interaction with LLMs using Python and Streamlit framework.
+- This demo version of the app allows interaction with LLMs using Python and Streamlit framework.
-- It supports multiple AI models, including Groq's Gemma and OpenAI GPT, and combines RAG pipelines with agent-based search tools.
+- It supports multiple AI models, including Groq's Gemma, llama3 and OpenAI GPT-3 and GPT-4 (you can add even more), and combines RAG pipelines with agent-based search tools.
-- It can process PDFs by splitting them into chunks, perform web searches with agent tools using DuckDuckGo, Arxiv, and Wikipedia, and summarise YouTube videos or web content.
+- It can process PDFs by splitting them into chunks, perform web searches with agent tools using Google search, Arxiv, and Wikipedia, and summarise YouTube videos or web content.

 💡Easily adaptable for integration with other APIs or models with minimal changes.